rrutz/Learning/README.md

 # Learning
-small/simple scripts to learn new material relating to ML and Statistics
+small/simple programs to learn new material relating to ML and Statistics